Different Views on Finances: Is It a Deal Breaker?

 7. Come to a compromise and be honest about purchases.

-It may be hard for both of you to see the other one’s POV completely, so coming to a compromise regarding your different financial views is a good idea.
+It might be hard for both of you to see the other one’s POV completely, so coming to a compromise regarding your different financial views is a good idea.
 Together, decide how you can both make your financial dreams come to fruition moving forward; figure out what you both think is worth spending your money on.
 When it comes to splurges, be honest about them.
 If you buy something for yourself, tell your S.O and vice versa.
 It’s not checking in or asking for permission—it’s simply being honest and preventing money infidelity in your relationship.

 Follow: